ELORF-Lahcen/MyResponsiveWebDesign/README.md

+---
-# 🖥️ Responsive Web Design Projects
+# 🖥️ My Responsive Web Design Projects

 This repository contains **20 projects** developed as part of the **Responsive Web Design** certification from freeCodeCamp.
 Each project demonstrates the principles of responsive design using HTML and CSS.